-The Attorney General’s Office announced that Grace Gamble (charged as Peter Gamble), 27, of Montpelier, Vermont, was arraigned earlier this week on five felony counts of possession of child sexual abuse material.
-The charges brought against the defendant are the result of a criminal investigation, including the execution of residential and online data search warrants, conducted by the Vermont Internet Crimes Against Children Task Force (VT-ICAC), including personnel from the Attorney General’s Office, Homeland Security Investigations, Montpelier Police Department, Burlington Police Department, Bennington Police Department, and Manchester Police Department.
+The Attorney General’s Office announced that Ian Quinlan, 50, of Montpelier, Vermont, was arraigned today on five felony counts of possession of child sexual abuse material.
+The charges brought against Mr. Quinlan are the result of a criminal investigation, including the execution of residential and online date search warrants conducted by the Vermont Internet Crimes Against Children Task Force (VT-ICAC), including personnel from the Attorney General’s Office, Homeland Security Investigations, Montpelier Police Department, and Burlington Police Department.

-The investigation was initiated when VT-ICAC received a CyberTipline report from the National Center for Missing and Exploited Children that an individual was suspected to possess images of child sexual abuse material on a Synchronoss Technologies/Verizon Cloud account.
-Based on the criminal investigation of that tip, the defendant was identified as the source and owner of the account that contained the child sexual abuse materials.
+The investigation was initiated when VT-ICAC received several CyberTipline reports that an individual was suspected of possession of images of child sexual abuse material on an electronic device, which was reported by Microsoft after the child sexual abuse materials were uploaded into their Bing web search engine.
+Based on the criminal investigation of that tip, Mr. Quinlan was identified as the owner of the electronic device associated with the upload and possession of the child sexual abuse materials images to the Bing search engine.

-The defendant pleaded not guilty at the arraignment on October 9, 2023, in Vermont Superior Court, Washington Unit Criminal Division.
-The Court, Judge John Pacht presiding, ordered conditions of release which restrict the defendant’s access to minors and internet content.
+Mr. Quinlan pleaded not guilty at his arraignment today in Vermont Superior Court, Washington Unit, Criminal Division.
+The Court, Judge John Pacht presiding, ordered conditions of release which restrict Mr. Quinlan’s access to minors, provide for limited access to the internet and use of certain electronic devices.

 VT-ICAC investigates cases of child sexual exploitation occurring over the internet, including the production and online distribution of child sexual abuse materials.
 VT-ICAC also provides forensic examination services, technical assistance, law enforcement training, and public education and outreach.